Leslie Jeffery [Certified Visual Artist – Largo, FL]

-Leslie Jeffery is a new Side Arts Certified Member.
+Leslie Jeffery is a new Side Arts Certified Visual Artist from Largo, FL.

 Leslie Jeffery was born in Jacksonville, FL and became aware of art at a young age painting with her grandmother, an accomplished oil painter.
 She studied painting, art history, and constructive design at Florida State University and holds a B.S. in Art Education from FSU.
 Her large acrylic abstracts are widely exhibited and have received numerous awards.

 Leslie works from her studios in Largo, FL and Highlands, NC where she spends the summer.
 She is a Signature Member of the International Society of Acrylic Painters (ISAP) and The Florida Artists Group (FLAG).
 She is a Past President of Las Damas de Arte, a Tampa based group of women who exhibit together and raise money for art scholarships.
 Leslie was co-founder of The Carolina Gallery of Fine Art in Highlands, NC and in August, 2019 was the Presenter for the Art League of Highlands-Cashiers at The Bascom in Highlands, NC.

 - November 2019 – April 2020: Leslie had a solo show at Galleria Misto at Mahaffey Theater, Duke Energy Center for the Arts in downtown St. Petersburg, FL